 What are the expenses you may encounter?

-You’ll set aside money for taxes, just like you would for a session, of course.
+You’ll set aside money for taxes, just like you would for client work, of course.
 You also may:

 - print out handouts and cheat sheets and grab a new pack of pens.
 Minimal expenses with only 5-10 students.

 - accept money through your site and spend a little on your merchants, like PayPal or Stripe.

 - need an email service provider, such as ConvertKit (what I use), for automated welcoming, follow ups and upsell offers.

 - go the extra mile and bring in food, a swag bag, or offer some door prizes.
 I simply provide bottled water.

 - opt for a paid location.
 I’ve never done this personally.

 Honestly, that’s really it!

 Once your workshop is created, the expenses are next to nothing.